 The ABO blood typing system groups your blood into one of four categories:

-- B: type B individuals can donate blood to other B individuals and AB individuals.
+- B: Type B individuals can donate blood to other B individuals and AB individuals.
 Type B individuals can receive blood only from type B individuals and type O individuals.

-- AB: type AB individuals can give blood only to other AB individuals, but can receive blood of any type.
+- AB: Type AB individuals can give blood only to other AB individuals, but can receive blood of any type.

 Austrian Karl Landsteiner discovered blood types in 1901.
 Before that, blood transfusions were risky and potentially lethal.
 Landsteiner made the process much safer, and he was awarded the Nobel Prize for his work.

 Blood typing is done prior to a blood transfusion or when classifying a person’s blood for donation.
 Blood typing is a fast and easy way to ensure that you receive the right kind of blood during surgery or after an injury.
-If you are given incompatible blood, it can lead to blood clumping, or agglutination, which can be fatal.
+If you’re given incompatible blood, it can lead to blood clumping, or agglutination, which can be fatal.

 You will need to have your blood drawn in order to have it typed.
-Having your blood drawn carries a very minimal risks, including:
+Having your blood drawn carries very minimal risks, including:

 - bleeding under the skin (hematoma)

-- fainting or feeling light-headedinfection at the puncture site
+- infection at the puncture site

 - excessive bleeding

 No special preparation is needed for blood typing.
-If you think you might feel faint during the test, you may want to have someone else drive you home afterward.
+If you think you might feel faint during the test, you may want to have someone drive you home afterward.

 The blood draw can be performed at a hospital or a clinical laboratory.
 Your skin will be cleaned before the test with an antiseptic to help prevent infection.
 A nurse or technician will wrap a band around your arm to make your veins more visible.
-He or she will use a needle to draw several samples of blood from your arm or hand.
+They will use a needle to draw several samples of blood from your arm or hand.
 After the draw, gauze and a bandage will be placed over the puncture site.

 In order to determine your blood type, a lab technician will mix your blood sample with antibodies that attack types A and B blood to see how it reacts.
 If your blood cells clump together when mixed with antibodies against type A blood, for example, you have type B blood.
 Your blood sample will then be mixed with an anti-Rh serum.
-If your blood cells clump together in response to the anti-Rh serum, it means that you have Rh+ blood.
+If your blood cells clump together in response to the anti-Rh serum, it means that you have Rh-positive blood.

 Your blood type can be determined in a matter of minutes.
 Once you know your blood type, you can donate blood and receive transfusions from donors in the compatible blood groups.